-- 1) Minimum number of boats registered to be raced at one time: 12 in 2021 and 16 as from 2022, - 2) No clock start, - 3) Correct length and width of jetty.
-Must be very stable to take relevant boats for safe launching, - Organisation to guarantee: - a) Full medical rescue as UIM rules, - b) Full experienced organisation to UIM rules, - c) Computerised timing equipment and experienced staff, - d) Adequately controlled pit area on hard surface, - e) Free electricity in the pit area, - f) Adequate toilets and showers (hot),. - g) Podium for prize giving ceremony with stand for first three places and with a full background of the podium.
+- 1) Minimum number of boats registered to be raced at one time: 16 - 2) No clock start, - 3) Correct length and width of jetty.
+Must be very stable to take relevant boats for safe launching, - 4) Organisation to guarantee: - a) Full medical rescue as UIM rules, - b) Full experienced organisation to UIM rules, - c) Computerised timing equipment and experienced staff, - d) Adequately controlled pit area on hard surface, - e) Free electricity in the pit area, - f) Adequate toilets and showers (hot), - Podium for prize giving ceremony with stand for first three places and with a full background of the podium.